 The LinC series is an educational workshop and training series focused on supporting students who are interested in community engagement, social justice, democratic engagement, advocacy, activism and philanthropy.
-Sessions address one or more of the following areas:

 Alternative Breaks: Students will gain the knowledge and skills to plan and execute a meaningful alternative break experience for group members.

 Democratic Engagement: Students will engage in dialogue around pressing social and political issues.
 Students will learn how to engage across difference and examine ways to create change through the democratic process.

 Leadership Development:Students will focus on expanding the knowledge and skills necessary in creating positive change.

 Reciprocal Community Partnerships: Students will explore key principles of engagement and how to address challenges of creating mutually beneficial and socially just partnerships.

 In addition to our LinC Series, student groups can also request specific workshops.
 To submit a request for one of the below workshops, please use our online Support Requests Form.

 Introduces principles and practices for thoughtfully engaging with communities, including motivations, impact of social identities, and strategies for engaging in reciprocal, ethical, and respectful ways.

 What is Mutually Beneficial Community Engagement?

 Deepens students’ exploration of key principles of engagement, and how to address challenges of creating mutually beneficial and socially just partnerships.